Skip to main content

 While anticholinergics also cause your bladder muscles to relax, they do this in a different way.
 They block a chemical called acetylcholine.
 Acetylcholine usually causes bladder muscles to contract, making you feel like you need to pee.
 By blocking this chemical, anticholinergics minimize the urge to pee.

-4. How long do you have to take Gemtesa?
+5. How long do you have to take Gemtesa?

-How long you’ll need to take Gemtesa depends on the severity of your OAB and your individual treatment goals.
-Your prescriber will help you come up with a plan you can feel good about.
+How long you’ll need to take Gemtesa depends on the severity of your OAB symptoms and your individual treatment goals.
+Your prescriber will help you come up with a plan you feel good about.

-5. Do you have to avoid anything while taking Gemtesa?
+7. Do you have to avoid anything while taking Gemtesa?

-One important interaction to know about is with digoxin (Lanoxin).
+One relevant interaction to know about is with digoxin (Lanoxin).
 Gemtesa may increase levels of digoxin in the body if these two medications are taken together.
 Digoxin is a medication used to treat heart conditions like heart failure.

 If you take digoxin, your healthcare team will check your digoxin levels before starting Gemtesa and throughout treatment.
 They’ll want to make sure your digoxin levels don’t increase too much.
 High digoxin levels raise your risk of digoxin toxicity.
 If your levels get too high, your prescriber may decrease your digoxin dose.

-6. Is there a generic form of Gemtesa?
+8. Is there a generic form of Gemtesa?

 It’s unlikely that the generic version of Gemtesa (called vibegron) will be available for several years due to patents on the brand-name product by the manufacturer.

-7. Is Gemtesa safe to take?
+9. Is Gemtesa safe to take?

-Yes, Gemtesa is considered safe and effective for treating OAB.
+Yes, Gemtesa is considered safe and effective for OAB.
 But there’s a risk of side effects with all medications, including Gemtesa.
-Common Gemtesa side effects include:

 Although side effects can happen, they’re usually mild.
-And Gemtesa may have fewer side effects than traditional medications used for OAB (like anticholinergics), especially in older adults.
+And Gemtesa may have fewer side effects than traditional medications used for OAB (like anticholinergics) — especially in older adults.

 Good to know: Gemtesa can cause urinary retention (difficulty peeing).
 The risk is higher in people with a condition called bladder outlet obstruction and in people who are also taking anticholinergic medications.
 If you’re taking Gemtesa and having trouble peeing at any point, let your prescriber know.